drotek/doc-dropix/main/alim.md

 #How to plug

-For a mounted power module, you will need to connect your battery to the XT60 connector, and solder the cables going out on the other side of the board to you rpower distribution board.
+For a mounted power module, you will need to connect your battery to the XT60 connector, and solder the cables going out on the other side of the board to your power distribution board.

 The pinout for the JST-GH connector is meant for the Pixhawk 3 PRO autopilot, which means it will be necessary to look at the exact pinout (which can be found below) to connect your power module correctly to your Dropix autopilot.